 Infrastructure Canada and the Windsor-Detroit Bridge Authority

-The WDBA is also responsible for project oversight during construction and operation of the new crossing.
-As the operator of the new bridge, the WDBA will set and collect all tolls.
+WDBA is also responsible for project oversight during construction and operation of the new crossing.
+As the operator of the new bridge, WDBA will set and collect all tolls.

-The WDBA is led by a President and Chief Executive Officer (CEO) and governed by a board of directors who are responsible for overseeing the business activities and other affairs of the WDBA.
-The board is comprised of up to five members, including the President/CEO.
-The WDBA Board positions are appointed by the Governor in Council on the recommendation of the Minister of Infrastructure and Communities.
+WDBA is led by a President and Chief Executive Officer (CEO) and governed by a board of directors who are responsible for overseeing WDBA's business activities.
+The board is comprised of nine members, including the CEO.
+WDBA Board positions are appointed by the Governor in Council on the recommendation of the Minister of Infrastructure and Communities.

 Government of Canada's Role

 Infrastructure Canada is responsible for providing overall project oversight and due diligence to ensure the project continues to comply with government direction and with the 2012 Canada-Michigan Crossing Agreement.

 About the Gordie Howe International Bridge project

 The Gordie Howe International Bridge project is the largest and most ambitious bi-national border infrastructure project along the Canada-United States border.